 Off-campus (authorization required)

-The University of Maine at Farmington’s Center for Student Development (CSD) is an excellent place to search for jobs and internships.
-The CSD also has many other important resources such as career counseling, resume writing workshops, and programs to connect you with UMF alumni working in your field.
+Your Academic Advisor for your major field of study is a great place to begin your exploration for CPT, OPT or AT directly related to your major.
+UMF’s Career Services offers many important resources for job search, career counseling, resume writing workshops, and programs to connect you with UMF alumni working in your field.
 Be sure to check out Going Global, a search engine that offers access to international career resources including worldwide job openings, internship listings, industry profiles, and country-specific career information.